hphelion/docs.hpcloud.com/UNIXCLI-Multi_Accounts.md

+---
+layout: default
+title: Using multiple accounts to navigate availability zones
+permalink: /cli/unix/tutorial/multiple-accounts-navigate-availability-zones/
+product:
+  - unix-cli

+---

-## Unix CLI: Using multiple accounts to navigate availability zones ##
+# Unix CLI: Using multiple accounts to navigate availability zones

 Although the UNIX CLi has the ability to modify your credentials directly to switch availability zones or by using the `-z` switch to specify a zone for a single operation, using the multiple accounts feature in UNIX CLI can allow you to pre-create account profiles to make switching availability zones and regions all that easier.